eatingurtoes/g1lbertCFW/README.md

 g1lbertCFW only works on macOS right now!

 Welcome to g1lbertCFW, a tool to create custom CFWs with g1lbertJB beta packed into them.
-Currently, this only makes iPhone 4s iOS 5.x .ipsws.
+This currently supports all A5(X) devices!
 This script was created for bug reports to be submitted.
 Please join our discord at https://discord.gg/kWmGBSUhyW!

 To use, run gilbertCFW with your current version as an argument and follow the instructions from there!

-This script will not restore your iPhone for you.
+This script will not restore your device for you.
 It is made for people who know what they're doing.
 Don't come to us if you break your phone doing something stupid.

 Don't ask for ETAs on other devices and versions.
 They will come soon.